- Purchase the complete Expat Arrivals Canada Guide (PDF)

 Job market in Canada

-All things considered, though, expats moving to Canada from the UK or the USA should expect lower wages, not to mention the fact that a great deal of an expat's monthly salary will go towards taxes in Canada.
+All things considered, though, expats moving to Canada from the UK or the US should expect lower wages, not to mention the fact that a great deal of an expat's monthly salary will go towards taxes in Canada.
 However, it is important to note that Canada’s urban centres are consistently voted among the best places to live in the world, so a slightly lower income should not really affect a person's quality of life.

 Finding a job in Canada

-Canada takes pride in its strong infrastructure and well-maintained systems of support, and thus it comes as no surprise that there are a variety of resources available aimed at helping individuals find a job.
+Canada takes pride in its strong infrastructure and well-maintained systems of support, and so it comes as no surprise that there are a variety of resources available aimed at helping individuals find a job.

 When it comes to the job search in Canada, expats should not underestimate the value of networking, and of taking advantage of organisations for newcomers and trade associations in each province.